R3DRUN3/aws-secops/readme.md

 ## ABSTRACT

-Make use of aws Security Hub service to launch a fast vulnerability assessment against your aws asset.
+Make use of aws Security Hub service to launch a fast vulnerability assessment against your aws assets.

 ## Requirements